 You can contact your local club teams, community centers, or your state’s high sports association to find out what the requirements are and how you can get involved.

 Most people who play an instrument don’t do it professionally – it’s just a hobby.
-But think about how you started out learning to play an instrument.
-You probably took lessons.
+Still, there are several fun side jobs if your hobby is playing music.

-As a parent who pays for music lessons, I can tell you that there is good money in this one.
-Lessons can easily run $50-$75 per hour depending on where you live.
+Music lessons easily run $50-$75/hour depending on where you live.
 You’ll either need space in your house for students to come to you or be willing to drive to their houses.

 8. Start a YouTube channel